 After the Master's visit to Southern Germany in the spring of 1913, a lively correspondence between Him and the German believers fostered feelings of great mutual affection.
-The Master had repeatedly promised the coming unity of nations, deliberately including Germany in this divine Mater Plan and exhorting the German believers to play their vital role.
+The Master repeatedly promised the unity of nations.
+He deliberately included Germany in this divine Mater Plan and exhorted the German believers to play their vital role.
 In this they were most anxious not to disappoint.

 Even the convulsion of World War I that immediately followed 'Abdu'l-Bahá's visits to America and Europe, did not lessen their faith or weaken their resolve.
-Wiping out almost an entire generation of Europe's young men and claiming an additional 20 million victims in an influenza epedemic, the Great War was seen as the calamity to end all wars.
+Wiping out almost an entire generation of Europe's young men and claiming an additional 20 million victims in an influenza epidemic, the Great War was seen as the calamity to end all wars.
 The lamentations of Berlin predicted by Bahá'u'lláh (see page 44), seemed to have come to pass in the prolonged suffering of her populace, the ignominious exit of their Kaiser, and the shots of internal revolt fired from the city's roof tops.
 Once the nightmare had passed, one wished for peace and hoped that the warning "the banks of the Rhine shall have another turn..." may not be cast in stone, but could yet be averted by bringing the message of Bahá'u'lláh to the attention of people and governments.

-After the war German Bahá'ís were visiting 'Abdu'l-Bahá in Haifa, and when the Master passed away on November 28, 1921, young Johanna Hauff (later Johanna von Werthern) of Stuttgart was one of five Western Bahá'ís present.
+After the war, German Bahá'ís were visiting 'Abdu'l-Bahá in Haifa, and when the Master passed away on November 28, 1921, young Johanna Hauff (later Johanna von Werthern) of Stuttgart was one of five Western Bahá'ís present.
 She had been visiting 'Abdu'l-Bahá during the last weeks of His life.
 In the morning of His passing and before His body was placed into a casket, Johanna and her four fellow pilgrims were the only people outside the Master's own family who were given the great bounty of saying prayers at 'Abdu'l-Bahá's bedside.
-Later that morning, Johanna joined a great multitude of over 10,000 to follow the bier up to the Shrine of the Báb on the slopes of Mount Carme ' where the Master's earthly remains were laid to rest.
-Her return to Germany only served to increase among the Bahá'ís their intense dedication to the work for the Cause of God.

-Among the Master's last tablets He dictated one to the German Bahá'is on November 22, just six days before His passing:
+Later that morning, Johanna joined a great multitude of over 10,000 to follow the bier up to the Shrine of the Báb on the slopes of Mount Carmel 7 where the Master's earthly remains were laid to rest.
+Her return to Germany only helped to increase the intense dedication of her fellow believers.
+Among the Master's last tablets He had dictated one addressed to the German Bahá'ís on November 22, just six days before His passing: